What is a Plotagraph?

 Plotagraph Pro for Mac/Windows

 First, understand the Mac/Windows version of Plotagraph Pro is the most robust.
-It does 50x more things than the iPad/iPhone versions, so I use it the most.
-Plotagraph Pro can be accessed via the website or a downloadable app.
-The downloadable app does the exact same thing as the web interface, just without going through a browser.
+It does 50x more things than the iPad/iPhone/Android versions, so I use it the most.
+Plotagraph Pro can be accessed via the website or a small downloadable app.
+The downloadable app for desktop/laptop does the exact same thing as the web interface, just without going through a browser.

 Now, after you decide you want this one, there is ANOTHER decision to make! 🙂 It comes with three different pricing models based on how many features you want: Free, Pro, and Agency (I use Agency).
 It’s a monthly subscription and the more you pay, the more you get.
 Pretty simple.
 The free version seems “kinda” good, but they really limit the features you get.
-You can unlock more features by gaining followers on Plotagraph Social.
-But, to me, that takes a lot of time, and it’s better just to go ahead and pay to unlock all the features you want to use.
+You can unlock more features but it’s better just to go ahead and pay to unlock all the features you want to use.
 And, you can upgrade/downgrade/cancel anytime!
-Also, if you are not sure about the Pro pricing ($19.99) you can unlock those features for a day by paying $4.99.
-A great way to try it all out.

-Plotagraph + for iPad/iPhone is a simple “lite” version of Plotagraph Pro.
+Plotagraph + for iPad/iPhone and Android is a simple “lite” version of Plotagraph Pro.
 Although maybe it does everything you need!
 It has basic animation points, anchor points, a masking brush, and speed adjustments.
-It’s a quick and fun way to animate your photos on your iOS devices.
-There is also an export function that allows you to save it to your camera library.
+It’s a quick and fun way to animate your photos on your mobile devices.
+There is also an export function that allows you to save it to your device.
 From there, you can share on any social networks you like and it will automatically loop.

-Review and How-to Video for Plotagraph for iOS
+Review and How-to Video for Plotagraph for Mobile